 How about a real nature documentary hosted by CBeebies’ legend, Andy Day?
 In Andy’s Wild Adventures, Andy steps into the wild and gets up close with the animals (in a totally ethical way of course!).
 Our junior reporter got to interview him and find out his favourite animal and other cool things about his shows including Andy’s Dinosaur Adventures.

 FOR OLDER KIDS

-Bodily fluids, disease and death: all the things that makes history horrible, makes Horrible Histories with its whip-smart comedy sketches loads of fun.
-Starring some of the best British comedy actors, writers, editors and producers, this show is a fab intro to history and great for adults too!
-Or skip the kiddie version all together and go straight for the prime time edit starring Stephen Fry.
+Bodily fluids, disease and death: all the things that make history horrible, make Horrible Histories with its whip-smart comedy sketches loads of fun.
+Starring some of the best British comedy actors, writers and more, this show is a fab intro to history.
+Psst, it’s great for adults too!
+You can also skip the kiddie version altogether and go straight for the prime time edit starring Stephen Fry.

 The Blue Planet

 Anything narrated by Sir David Attenborough gets a big thumbs up from us but The Blue Planet is especially enrapturing.
 Taking a dive into the deep unknown of the Earth’s oceans, this show has been a hit with the kids from as young as three years old and up, including the sequel, Blue Planet II!

 It’s junior cop meets young James Bond in this live-action series where secret agents, Olive and Otto, work for an organisation called Odd Squad.
 Their mission?
 To investigate odd happenings in the world – using math!
 Wacky hijinks and funky gadgets aside, this live-action series zeroes in on teaching kids basic math skills.
 Who knew math could be so useful and fun?